 Contributing to Nuxeo does not require cloning Nuxeo source code: see Contributing to Nuxeo

-Import Nuxeo source code in Eclipse
+You can now import the Nuxeo source code in Eclipse.
+See Eclipse Setup

 All releases are tagged